-Information security practice has evolved to be pretty good at granting and managing access to confidential information - by people.
-But automation is taking over, requiring a shift in how we think about securing our infrastructure and applications.
+Security has evolved to be pretty good at granting and managing access to confidential information - by people.
+But automation is taking over, requiring a shift in how we secure our infrastructure.
+1

 This article demonstrates a solution for automating the build, deployment and management of a Docker Java microservices application on any cloud or virtualization platform.
-We extend an existing money transfer application consisting of event sourcing, CQRS and Docker, to run and manage this app on 13 different clouds and virtualization platforms.
+1

 A look at how Microsoft's Bing development team has implemented agile and continuous delivery methods to vastly improve their development workflow.
 1